nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 command methods were called.

 The test method calls command methods on the view object, to increment the counted number of "created" events, and to increment the counted number of subsequent events.

-The command methods are called with unique :ref:`tracking object <Tracking objects>`.
+The command methods are called with unique :ref:`tracking objects <Tracking objects>`.
 The value returned by :func:`~eventsourcing.persistence.TrackingRecorder.max_tracking_id` is expected to reflect these tracking objects.

 The command methods are expected to raise an :class:`~eventsourcing.persistence.IntegrityError` when called more than once with the same tracking object.
 The counted numbers are expected not to change when an :class:`~eventsourcing.persistence.IntegrityError` is raised.